Cultural Presentations

 60 minutes

 The presenter will communicate knowledge of Métis people and their history in Canada.
 Students will generate a class web on the contributions and traditions of the Métis people to Canadian culture.
 The presenter will use photos, artifacts and Traditional Métis clothing to prompt student learning about the Métis culture.
-The presenter will also show introductory videos of the Métis people, their traditions and contributions to Canadian culture.
+The presenter will also show introductory videos of Métis people, their traditions and contributions to Canadian culture.

 Classroom Preparation: